LALIGA, Bundesliga, Eredivisie and Women’s Super League on ESPN networks this weekend

 Dutch Eredivisie: U.S. stars and PSV’s Ricardo Pepi and Sergiño Dest headline Dutch soccer on the ESPN App

-American standouts Ricardo Pepi and Sergiño Dest and league-leading PSV Eindhoven face NAC Breda on ESPN+ on Saturday at 2 p.m.
+American standouts Ricardo Pepi and Sergiño Dest and league-leading PSV Eindhoven face Feyenoord Rotterdam – a matchup between the top-two clubs – on ESPN+, Sunday at 8:30 a.m.

 |Date